stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 through which the craftiness gleamed only dimly.
 I glimpsed the difference at once, and put in a word to see if I could lead his mind into harmless channels.

-  &ldquo;You seem to have a marvellously fine instrument, if I&rsquo;m any judge.
+   "You seem to have a marvellously fine instrument, if I'm any judge.
-Won&rsquo;t you tell me how you came to invent it?&rdquo;
+Won't you tell me how you came to invent it? "

   He nodded.

-  &ldquo;Mere logical reflection, dear sir.
+   "Mere logical reflection, dear sir.
 I consulted the needs of the age and acted upon them.
-Others might have done the same had their minds been as powerful&mdash;that is, as capable of sustained concentration&mdash;as mine.
-I had the sense of conviction&mdash;the available will power&mdash;that is all.
+Others might have done the same had their minds been as powerful--that is, as capable of sustained concentration--as mine.
+I had the sense of conviction--the available will power--that is all.
 I realised, as no one else has yet realised, how imperative it is to remove everybody from the earth before Quetzalcoatl comes back, and realised also that it must be done elegantly.
 I hate butchery of any kind, and hanging is barbarously crude.
-You know last year the New York legislature voted to adopt electric execution for condemned men&mdash;but all the apparatus they have in mind is as primitive as Stephenson&rsquo;s &lsquo;Rocket&rsquo;
-or Davenport&rsquo;s first electric engine.
+You know last year the New York legislature voted to adopt electric execution for condemned men--but all the apparatus they have in mind is as primitive as Stephenson's &lsquo;Rocket' or Davenport's first electric engine.
 I knew of a better way, and told them so, but they paid no attention to me.
 God, the fools!
-As if I didn&rsquo;t know all there is to know about men and death and electricity&mdash;student, man, and boy&mdash;technologist and engineer&mdash;soldier of fortune.&nbsp;.&nbsp;.&nbsp;.&rdquo;
+As if I didn't know all there is to know about men and death and electricity--student, man, and boy--technologist and engineer--soldier of fortune. . . . "

   He leaned back and narrowed his eyes.

-  &ldquo;I was in Maximilian&rsquo;s army twenty years and more ago.
+   "I was in Maximilian's army twenty years and more ago.
 They were going to make me a nobleman.
 Then those damned greasers killed him and I had to go home.
-But I came back&mdash;back and forth, back and forth.
-I live in Rochester, N.Y.&nbsp;.&nbsp;.&nbsp;.&rdquo;
+But I came back--back and forth, back and forth.
+I live in Rochester, N.Y. . . . "

   His eyes grew deeply crafty, and he leaned forward, touching me on the knee with the fingers of a paradoxically delicate hand.

-  &ldquo;I came back, I say, and I went deeper than any of them.
+   "I came back, I say, and I went deeper than any of them.
 I hate greasers, but I like Mexicans!
 A puzzle?
-Listen to me, young fellow&mdash;you don&rsquo;t think Mexico is really Spanish, do you?
+Listen to me, young fellow--you don't think Mexico is really Spanish, do you?
 God, if you knew the tribes I know!
-In the mountains&mdash;in the mountains&mdash;Anahuac&mdash;Tenochtitlan&mdash;the old ones.&nbsp;.&nbsp;.&nbsp;.&rdquo;
+In the mountains--in the mountains--Anahuac--Tenochtitlan--the old ones. . . . "

   His voice changed to a chanting and not unmelodious howl.

-  &ldquo;I&auml;!
-Huitzilopotchli!&nbsp;.&nbsp;.&nbsp;.
+   "I&auml;!
+Huitzilopotchli! . . .
 Nahuatlacatl!
-Seven, seven, seven&nbsp;.&nbsp;.&nbsp;.
+Seven, seven, seven . . .
-Xochimilca, Chalca, Tepaneca, Acolhua, Tlahuica, Tlascalteca, Azteca!&nbsp;.&nbsp;.&nbsp;.
+Xochimilca, Chalca, Tepaneca, Acolhua, Tlahuica, Tlascalteca, Azteca! . . .
 I&auml;!
 I&auml;!
 I have been to the Seven Caves of Chicomoztoc, but no one shall ever know!
 I tell you   because you will never repeat it.

   He subsided, and resumed a conversational tone.

-  &ldquo;It would surprise you to know what things are told in the mountains.
+   "It would surprise you to know what things are told in the mountains.
-Huitzilopotchli is coming back&nbsp;.&nbsp;.&nbsp;. of that there can be no doubt.
+Huitzilopotchli is coming back . . . of that there can be no doubt.
 Any peon south of Mexico City can tell you that.
 But I meant to do nothing about it.
 I went home, as I tell you, again and again, and was going to benefit society with my electric executioner when that cursed Albany legislature adopted the other way.
 A joke, sir, a joke!
-Grandfather&rsquo;s chair&mdash;sit by the fireside&mdash;Hawthorne&mdash;&ldquo;
+Grandfather's chair--sit by the fireside--Hawthorne-- "

   The man was chuckling with a morbid parody of good nature.

-  &ldquo;Why, sir, I&rsquo;d like to be the first man to sit in their damned chair and feel their little two-bit battery current!
-It wouldn&rsquo;t make a frog&rsquo;s legs dance!
+   "Why, sir, I'd like to be the first man to sit in their damned chair and feel their little two-bit battery current!
+It wouldn't make a frog's legs dance!
-And they expect to kill murderers with it&mdash;reward of merit&mdash;everything!
-But then, young man, I saw the uselessness&mdash;the pointless illogicality, as it were&mdash;of killing just a few.
-Everybody is a murderer&mdash;they murder ideas&mdash;steal inventions&mdash;stole mine by watching, and watching, and watching&mdash;&ldquo;
+And they expect to kill murderers with it--reward of merit--everything!
+But then, young man, I saw the uselessness--the pointless illogicality, as it were--of killing just a few.
+Everybody is a murderer--they murder ideas--steal inventions--stole mine by watching, and watching, and watching-- "

   The man choked and paused, and I spoke soothingly.

-  &ldquo;I&rsquo;m sure your invention was much the better, and probably they&rsquo;ll come to use it in the end.&rdquo;
+   "I'm sure your invention was much the better, and probably they'll come to use it in the end. "

   Evidently my tact was not great enough, for his response shewed fresh irritation.

-  &ldquo;&lsquo;Sure,&rsquo; are you?
+   "&lsquo;Sure,' are you?
 Nice, mild, conservative assurance!
-Cursed lot you care&mdash;  but you&rsquo;ll soon know!
+Cursed lot you care--  but you'll soon know!
 Why, damn you, all the good there ever will be in that electric chair will have been stolen from me.
 The ghost of Nezahualpilli told me that on the sacred mountain.
-They watched, and watched, and watched&mdash;&rdquo;
+They watched, and watched, and watched-- "

   He choked again, then gave another of those gestures in which he seemed to shake both his head and his facial expression.
 That seemed temporarily to steady him.

-  &ldquo;What my invention needs is testing.
-That is it&mdash;here.
+   "What my invention needs is testing.
+That is it--here.
 The wire hood or head-net is flexible, and slips on easily.
-Neckpiece binds but doesn&rsquo;t choke.
-Electrodes touch forehead and base of cerebellum&mdash;all that&rsquo;s necessary.
+Neckpiece binds but doesn't choke.
+Electrodes touch forehead and base of cerebellum--all that's necessary.
 Stop the head, and what else can go?
-The fools up at Albany, with their carved oak easy-chair, think they&rsquo;ve got to make it a head-to-foot affair.
-Idiots!&mdash;don&rsquo;t they know that you don&rsquo;t need to shoot a man through the body after you&rsquo;ve plugged him through the brain?
-I&rsquo;ve seen men die in battle&mdash;I know better.
-And then their silly high-power circuit&mdash;dynamos&mdash;all that.
-Why didn&rsquo;t they see what I&rsquo;ve done with the storage-battery?
-Not a hearing&mdash;nobody knows&mdash;I alone have the secret&mdash;that&rsquo;s why I and Quetzalcoatl and Huitzilopotchli will rule the world alone&mdash;I and they, if I choose to let them.&nbsp;.&nbsp;.&nbsp;.
-But I must have experimental subjects&mdash;subjects&mdash;  do you know whom I&rsquo;ve chosen for the first?&rdquo;
+The fools up at Albany, with their carved oak easy-chair, think they've got to make it a head-to-foot affair.
+Idiots!--don't they know that you don't need to shoot a man through the body after you've plugged him through the brain?
+I've seen men die in battle--I know better.
+And then their silly high-power circuit--dynamos--all that.
+Why didn't they see what I've done with the storage-battery?
+Not a hearing--nobody knows--I alone have the secret--that's why I and Quetzalcoatl and Huitzilopotchli will rule the world alone--I and they, if I choose to let them. . . .
+But I must have experimental subjects--subjects--  do you know whom I've chosen for the first? "

   I tried jocoseness, quickly merging into friendly seriousness, as a sedative.
 Quick thought and apt words might save me yet.

-  &ldquo;Well, there are lots of fine subjects among the politicians of San Francisco, where I come from!
-They need your treatment, and I&rsquo;d like to help you introduce it!
+   "Well, there are lots of fine subjects among the politicians of San Francisco, where I come from!
+They need your treatment, and I'd like to help you introduce it!
 But really, I think I can help you in all truth.
-I have some influence in Sacramento, and if you&rsquo;ll go back to the States with me after I&rsquo;m through with my business in Mexico, I&rsquo;ll see that you get a hearing.&rdquo;
+I have some influence in Sacramento, and if you'll go back to the States with me after I'm through with my business in Mexico, I'll see that you get a hearing. "

   He answered soberly and civilly.

-  &ldquo;No&mdash;I can&rsquo;t go back.
+   "No--I can't go back.
 I swore not to when those criminals at Albany turned down my invention and set spies to watch me and steal from me.
 But I must have American subjects.
-Those greasers are under a curse, and would be too easy; and the full-blood Indians&mdash;the real children of the feathered serpent&mdash;are sacred and inviolate except for proper sacrificial victims&nbsp;.&nbsp;.&nbsp;. and even those must be slain according to ceremony.
-I must have Americans without going back&mdash;and the first man I choose will be signally honoured.
-Do you know who he is?&rdquo;
+Those greasers are under a curse, and would be too easy; and the full-blood Indians--the real children of the feathered serpent--are sacred and inviolate except for proper sacrificial victims . . . and even those must be slain according to ceremony.
+I must have Americans without going back--and the first man I choose will be signally honoured.
+Do you know who he is? "

   I temporised desperately.

-  &ldquo;Oh, if that&rsquo;s all the trouble, I&rsquo;ll find you a dozen first-rate Yankee specimens as soon as we get to Mexico City!
-I know where there are lots of small mining men who wouldn&rsquo;t be missed for days&mdash;&rdquo;
+   "Oh, if that's all the trouble, I'll find you a dozen first-rate Yankee specimens as soon as we get to Mexico City!
+I know where there are lots of small mining men who wouldn't be missed for days-- "

   But he cut me short with a new and sudden air of authority which had a touch of real dignity in it.

-  &ldquo;That&rsquo;ll do&mdash;we&rsquo;ve trifled long enough.
+   "That'll do--we've trifled long enough.
 Get up and stand erect like a man.
-You&rsquo;re the subject I&rsquo;ve chosen, and you&rsquo;ll thank me for the honour in the other world, just as the sacrificial victim thanks the priest for transferring him to eternal glory.
-A new principle&mdash;no other man alive has dreamed of such a battery, and it might never again be hit on if the world experimented a thousand years.
-Do you know that atoms aren&rsquo;t what they seem?
+You're the subject I've chosen, and you'll thank me for the honour in the other world, just as the sacrificial victim thanks the priest for transferring him to eternal glory.
+A new principle--no other man alive has dreamed of such a battery, and it might never again be hit on if the world experimented a thousand years.
+Do you know that atoms aren't what they seem?
 Fools!
-A century after this some dolt would be guessing if I were to let the world live!&rdquo;
+A century after this some dolt would be guessing if I were to let the world live! "

   As I arose at his command, he drew additional feet of cord from the valise and stood erect beside me; the wire helmet outstretched toward me in both hands, and a look of real exaltation on his tanned and bearded face.
 For an instant he seemed like a radiant Hellenic mystagogue or hierophant.

-  &ldquo;Here, O Youth&mdash;a libation!
-Wine of the cosmos&mdash;nectar of the starry spaces&mdash;Linos&mdash;Iacchus&mdash;Ialmenos&mdash;Zagreus&mdash;Dionysos&mdash;Atys&mdash;Hylas&mdash;sprung
-from Apollo and slain by the hounds of Argos&mdash;seed of Psamathe&mdash;child of the sun&mdash;Evo&euml;!
+   "Here, O Youth--a libation!
+Wine of the cosmos--nectar of the starry spaces--Linos--Iacchus--Ialmenos--Zagreus--Dionysos--Atys--Hylas--sprung from Apollo and slain by the hounds of Argos--seed of Psamathe--child of the sun--Evoë!
-Evo&euml;!&rdquo;
+Evoë! "

   He was chanting again, and this time his mind seemed far back amongst the classic memories of his college days.
 In my erect posture I noticed the nearness of the signal cord overhead, and wondered whether I could reach it through some gesture of ostensible response to his ceremonial mood.
-It was worth trying, so with an antiphonal cry of &ldquo;Evo&euml;!&rdquo;
-I put my arms forward and upward toward him in a ritualistic fashion, hoping to give the cord a tug before he could notice the act.
+It was worth trying, so with an antiphonal cry of  "Evoë! " I put my arms forward and upward toward him in a ritualistic fashion, hoping to give the cord a tug before he could notice the act.
 But it was useless.
 He saw my purpose, and moved one hand toward the right-hand coat pocket where my revolver lay.
 No words were needed, and we stood for a moment like carven figures.
-Then he quietly said, &ldquo;Make haste!&rdquo;
+Then he quietly said,  "Make haste! "

   Again my mind rushed frantically about seeking avenues of escape.
 The doors, I knew, were not locked on Mexican trains; but my companion could easily forestall me if I tried